-- The student is ill or injured. - There is a major illness in the student's immediate family (this means parents, brothers, sisters, grandparents, or others living in the home). - There is a death in the immediate family. - The student attends religious instruction or there is a religious holiday in the student's own faith. - The student is required by summons, subpoena or court order to appear in court.
+- The student is required by summons, subpoena or court order to appear in court.
 A copy of the subpoena or court order must be given to the principal. - Special event.
 Examples of special events include important public functions, conferences, state/national competitions, as well as exceptional cases of family need.
 The student must get permission from the principal at least five days prior to the absence. - The student has a scheduled medical or dental appointment. - Students having, or suspected of having, a communicable disease or infestation which can be transmitted are to be excluded from school and are not allowed to return to school until they no longer present a health hazard (F.S.
 1003.22).
 Examples of communicable diseases and infestations include, but are not limited to, fleas, head lice, ringworm, impetigo and scabies.
 Students are allowed a maximum of three (3) excused days for each infestation of head lice unless extended by principal.